This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 File within the Statute of Limitations

-Utah’s statute of limitations allows you to file within two years from the negligent incident or within two years of realizing that it occurred and harmed your child.
-A lawsuit can be filed more than four years from the actual incident, with very few exceptions.[2]
+Utah’s statute of limitations allows you to file within two years from the negligent incident or within two years of realizing it occurred and harmed your child.
+A lawsuit cannot be filed more than four years from the actual incident, with very few exceptions.[2]

 There is no cap on economic damages.
-Your lawyer will help you estimate what you should be able to get based on past, current, and future expenses related to your child’s condition.
+Your lawyer will help you estimate your compensation based on past, current, and future expenses related to your child’s condition.

 According to Utah law, the first step in filing is to send notices of intent to each defendant you’re naming in the lawsuit.
 This will notify them of legal action and the specific allegations against them.